probmods/ppaml2016/chapters/5-data.md

 ## Basics: Parameters and predictives

 Bayes’ rule provides a bridge between the unobserved parameters of models and the observed data.
 The most useful part of this bridge is that data allow us to update the uncertainty, represented by probability distributions, about parameters.
 But the bridge can handle two-way traffic, and so there is a richer set of possibilities for relating parameters to data.
-There are really four distributions available, and they are all important and useful.
+For a given Bayesian model (together with data), there are four conceptually distinct distributions:

-+ First, the *prior distribution over parameters* captures our initial beliefs or state of knowledge about the latent variables they represent.
++ First, the *prior distribution over parameters* captures our initial beliefs or state of knowledge about the latent variables those parameters represent.
 + Second, the *prior predictive distribution* tells us what data to expect, given our model and our current state of knowledge.
 The prior predictive is a distribution over data, and gives the relative probability of different observable outcomes before any data have been seen.
 + Third, the *posterior distribution over parameters* captures what we know about the latent variables having updated the prior information with the evidence provided by data.
 + Fourth, the *posterior predictive distribution* tells us what data to expect, given the same model we started with, but with a current state of knowledge that has been updated by the observed data.
 Again, the posterior predictive is a distribution over data, and gives the relative probability of different observable outcomes after data have been seen.

+Loosely speaking, *predictive* distribuions are in "data space" and *parameter* distributions are in "latent space".

 ### A simple illustration

+Here, we explore the result of an experiment with 15 trials and binary outcomes (e.g., flipping a coin with an uncertain weight, asking people if they'll vote for Hillary Clinton or Donald Trump, ...)

 ~~~~
 // Unpack data